-ToR DESCRIPTION BACKGROUND Science Plan codes DURATION Expected Deliverables a Review and consider approaches and methodologies for conducting an IEA of the CAO ecosystem.
+ToR DESCRIPTION Background SCIENCE PLAN CODES DURATION EXPECTED Deliverables a Review and consider approaches and methodologies for conducting an IEA of the CAO ecosystem.
 WGICA has produced a first version IEA report for the CAO.
 Before producing an updated and extended version, the basic approach and methodologies should again be considered.
-2.2, 6.1, 6.5 Year 1 Report outcome in the 2019 interim report. b Review and report on ongoing and recent changes and events in the CAO ecosystem associated with changes such as in sea ice, oceanographic circulation, and hydrographic properties.
-There is a need to follow developments in the CAO resulting from the predicted further loss of sea ice and other physical changes associated with global climate change.
+2.2, 6.1, 6.5 Year 1 Report outcome in the 2019 interim report. b Review and report on ongoing and recent changes and events in the CAO ecosystem associated with changes such as in sea ice, oceanographic circulation, and hydrographic properties. physical changes associated with global climate change.
 1.1, 2.2, 6.5 Years 1-3 New information will be reported in interim reports in 2019 and 2020.
 A more full account will be given as part of a second version IEA report for the CAO in 2021.

-c Continue to examine effects of climate change on the CAO ecosystem by compiling and reviewing information on changes in response to the ongoing 'Great melt', and assess likely consequences to the CAO ecosystem of projected future changes associated with further loss of sea ice and other climate-related changes (i.e. a climate impact assessment).
+c Continue to examine effects of climate change on the CAO ecosystem by compiling and reviewing information on changes in response to the ongoing 'Great melt', and assess likely consequences to the CAO ecosystem of projected future changes associated with further loss of sea ice and other climaterelated changes (i.e. a climate impact assessment).
 This activity was started in the first 3-year period, and some information is included in the 2018 IEA report.
-There is a need to continue and carry out a more detailed assessment of the documented and/or inferred bological and ecological changes associated with the large physical changes that have already taken place (e.g. loss of half the area and / 4 of volume of summer sea ice).
+There is a need to continue and carry out a more detailed assessment of the documented and/or inferred bological and ecological changes associated with the large physical changes that have already taken place (e.g. loss of half the area and 3⁄4 of volume of summer sea ice).
 Years 1-3 Progress will be reported in interim reports in 2019 and 2020.
-A more full account will be given as part of the new version of the IEA report for the CAO in 2021. d Assess the consequences of recent and ongoing climatic and oceanographic changes on transport pathways (physical and biological) and potential effects of contaminants in the CAO ecosystem.
-This is a new activity which relates to assessment of pollution in the CAO.
-Pollution can be expected to be one of the more serious threat to the CAO ecosystem and should be included in an IEA.
-2.1, 2.5, 6.1 Years 2, 3 Progress will be reported in interim report in 2020.
+A more full account will be given as part of the new version of the IEA report for the CAO in 2021. d Assess the consequences of recent and ongoing climatic and oceanographic changes on transport pathways (physical and biological) and potential effects of contaminants in the CAO ecosystem. assessment of pollution in the CAO.
+Pollution can be expected to be one of the more serious 2.1, 2.5, 6.1 Years 2, 3 Progress will be reported in interim report in 2020.
 Aspects of pollution wil be included in the new IEA report for the CAO in 2021. e Review and report on new studies on fish as well as other biological components of the CAO ecosystem.
 The information on many parts of the CAO ecosystem is still limited.
 New information is expected to come over the next few years as research ice-breakers pay more attention and use scientific ecchosounders and other observation techniques to record fish and other organisms in the water column and at the seafloor.
 5.2, 6.1, 6.5, 6.6 Years 1-3 Progress will be reported in interim reports in 2019 and 2020.
 A more full account will be given as part of the new version of the IEA report for the CAO in 2021. f Continue to identify priority research needs and monitor how identified knowledge gaps (needed to improve IEA and management effectiveness) are being addressed and filled.
 A by-product of doing the first version IEA of the CAO is a priority list of research needs.
 It is necessary to monitor how knowledge gaps are filled that will improve new versions of IEA.
-Years 2, 3 Progress will be reported in the interim report in 2020 and outcome reported in 2021.
+1.3, 2.2, 3.1, 6.1, 6.5 Years 2, 3 Progress will be reported in the interim report in 2020 and outcome reported in 2021.